NicholasSebastian/nicola-store/web/README.md

 ## The Problem

-The fact that there are too many different sources of data.
+There are too many different sources of data.
 There isn't one single source of control.

 Currently: